-H.B.
-No. 4213 amends Section 157.265 of the Texas Family Code to change the interest rate applied to overdue child support payments.
-The bill specifies that interest on delinquent child support will accrue at the interest rate determined under Section 304.003 of the Finance Code, replacing the previous fixed rate of six percent simple interest per year.
-This change applies to various scenarios, including delinquent payments, confirmed arrearages, and retroactive or lump-sum judgments.
-Additionally, the bill establishes that these new interest provisions will apply to child support payments due on or after January 1, 2026.
+The bill, H.B.
+No. 4213, amends Section 157.265 of the Family Code regarding the accrual of interest on overdue child support.
+It establishes that interest on delinquent child support will now accrue at the interest rate determined under Section 304.003 of the Finance Code, replacing the previous fixed rate of six percent simple interest per year.
+This change applies to various scenarios, including delinquent payments, confirmed arrearages, and retroactive or lump-sum child support judgments.
+The bill specifies that these new interest rates will apply to child support payments due on or after January 1, 2026, while arrearages existing before that date will continue to accrue interest at the rate applicable prior to the change until the new provisions take effect.

 Statutes affected: